Structural Limitations on Constraining the Time Evolution of Dark Energy: Introduction

-\paragraph{Introduction.} Whether the dark energy equation of state evolves with cosmic time remains one of the central questions in modern cosmology.
-Distance-based observables---including Type~Ia supernova luminosity distances, baryon acoustic oscillations, and compressed cosmic microwave background measurements---have been widely used to constrain phenomenological parametrizations of the dark energy equation of state, $\omega(z)$.
-Despite the steadily improving precision of these data sets, however, constraints on the detailed time dependence of $\omega(z)$ remain weak and highly degenerate.
+Whether the dark energy equation of state evolves with cosmic time remains a central question in modern cosmology~\cite{Peebles:2002gy,Copeland:2006wr}.
+To address this, distance-based observables---including Type~Ia supernova luminosity distances~\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,DES:2024jxu}, baryon acoustic oscillations~\cite{eBOSS:2020yzd,DESI:2024mwx,DESI:2025zgx,DESI:2025fii}, and cosmic microwave background~\cite{Planck:2018vyg} measurements---have been widely used to constrain the evolution of $\omega(z)$.
+These efforts often rely on phenomenological parametrizations, most notably the Chevallier-Polarski-Linder (CPL) ansatz \cite{Chevallier:2000qy, Linder:2002et}, or attempt model-independent reconstructions~\cite{Holsclaw:2010sk,Seikel:2012uu,Zhao:2017cud,Li:2025ops}.
+Despite the steadily improving precision of these data sets, constraints on the detailed time dependence of $\omega(z)$ remain weak and highly degenerate~\cite{Colgain:2024xqj,Sakr:2025daj,Abreu:2025zng,Gialamas:2025pwv,Lee:2025axp}.

 This difficulty is not merely a consequence of limited data quality or specific parametrization choices.
-Distance probes access the dark energy sector only indirectly through the cosmic expansion history, and therefore constrain $\omega(z)$ only after successive integrations over redshift.
-Early work emphasized that reconstructing $\omega(z)$ from distance measurements constitutes an ill-posed inverse problem, in which small observational uncertainties are strongly amplified when attempting to recover time-dependent features \cite{Huterer:2000mj}.
-Related analyses demonstrated that luminosity-distance observables inherently average over the expansion history, making them insensitive to localized or rapidly varying behavior in $\omega(z)$ \cite{Maor:2000jy,Bassett:2004wz}.
+Distance probes access the dark energy sector indirectly through the cosmic expansion history, constraining $\omega(z)$ only after successive integrations over redshift~\cite{DESI:2024aqx,Zhang:2025bmk}.
+Early work emphasized that reconstructing $\omega(z)$ from distance measurements constitutes an ill-posed inverse problem, where small observational uncertainties are amplified during reconstruction \cite{Huterer:2000mj}.
+Direct reconstruction methods involving differentiation of noisy data face similar stability challenges \cite{Clarkson:2010bm}.
+Furthermore, analyses have demonstrated that luminosity-distance observables inherently average over the expansion history, making them insensitive to localized or rapidly varying behavior in $\omega(z)$ \cite{Maor:2000jy,Bassett:2004wz}.

-A complementary perspective was developed using principal component analysis (PCA), showing that distance data constrain only a small number of effective combinations of $\omega(z)$ while higher-order modes remain essentially unconstrained \cite{Huterer:2002hy}.
-Similar conclusions were reached using binned reconstructions and decorrelated bases \cite{dePutter:2007kf}.
-These results are often interpreted as limitations of particular statistical techniques or as consequences of limited data volume.
+To quantify these limitations, statistical techniques such as Principal Component Analysis (PCA) and Karhunen-Lo\`{e}ve eigenvalue decompositions have been employed \cite{Tegmark:1996bz, Huterer:2002hy}.
+These studies consistently show that distance data constrain only a small number of effective combinations of $\omega(z)$, leaving higher-order modes essentially unconstrained \cite{dePutter:2007kf,Crittenden:2011aa}.